tanvir002700/taskManager/README.md

 ## Getting Started

 This is a simple react.js task management react project.
 User can create task with title, description and deadline.
 And mark it as complete.
-Also can delete.
+Also can delete tasks.

 ### Project structure
 This project is **Organize by feature**.
 All feature contain in module folder.